 We provide lunch on full-day trips, water on all trips, and soft drinks (Coke products) on all trips when it is practicable to carry them (in other words on boat and near-road walk & trips, not on hike-in trips).
 Typically we do picnic-style sandwich lunches on our trips.
 On float trips we arrange things buffet-style, while on walk trips where we'll be hiking we carry pre-made sandwiches.
 Fruit and chips or cookies accompany the sandwich.
 This is our default lunch, and we can modify it somewhat to suit tastes.
 When it's cold we sometimes include a thermos of tomato soup or coffee.
 At times our guides make something more complicated (usually after going insane from eating a roast beef sandwich every day), but we virtually never cook on-stream.
 We figure our clients want to fish and our trips already usually last until later in the day than those of our competitors, so we don't want to take the time to make something complicated for lunch.
 If having a gourmet lunch is a key element of how much enjoyment you take from a guided trip, you should probably book with another outfitter.

 If you require kosher, vegetarian, gluten-free, diabetic-friendly, or other specialized meals, please let us know when you book and we should be able to accommodate.
 Please be very specific as to your needs and make sure we understand the details.
 One client mentioned "I'll eat a peanut butter and jelly sandwich."
 We took this to mean he didn't care what we made.
-In reality, he had dietary issues which meant that peanut butter was about the only lunch protein that didn't cause stomach trouble.
+In reality, he had dietary issues which meant that peanut butter was about the only lunch protein that didn't give him stomach trouble.

 On standard walk and wade trips and river floats, a half-day trip runs 4-6 hours total and generally includes 3-4 hours of fishing time.
 Half day trips meet anytime between 5:30AM and 4:00PM depending on conditions, but usually meet either between 6:00 and 9:00 or around 12:30.